Leamsi9/ismaelvelasco.dev/clfmhzqop000509ld3a5p7yuc.md

 Soluna's example, where off-grid projects are too small and too remote to be connected to and sell energy to the electricity grid, they can monetise their local renewable power generation via Bitcoin mining as a way of financing capacity growth until they can integrate into the national power grid.
 This is an interesting model, where renewable energy powers profitable computing, which in turn finances renewable energy expansion, allowing for more profitable computing.
 This is a model that could be applied to potentially much more meaningful and societally useful computing than Bitcoin mining.

-## Lessons from Bitcoin - the pitfalls of carbon aware computing at scale
+## 4\.
+Pitfalls of carbon aware computing at scale: lessons from Bitcoin

 I pointed earlier to a dangerous blindspot in carbon-aware computing advocates, relating to the fact that simply switching to renewable energy does not necessarily reduce emissions.
 Perhaps an even bigger blindspot in the literature and messaging is that there is almost no acknowledgement that renewable energy currently powers only [13% of our global primary energy needs](https://ourworldindata.org/renewable-energy), and stranded renewable energy represents a tiny fraction of that.
 If all current Bitcoin usage targeted surplus renewable energy, let alone if every use case for carbon-aware computing did the same, the likelihood of perverse effects is high.